gma96/gma96.github.io/_posts/2016-09-26-first-post.markdown

 ls      #lists contents of directory
 {% endhighlight %}

-For more information on linux, [this resource][this] provides a great overview of different commands.
+For more information on linux, [this resource][this resource] provides a great overview of different commands.

 [this resource]: http://linuxcommand.org/lc3_learning_the_shell.php